mikeizbicki/ucr-cs100/textbook/link/links.md

 ```
 sudo debugfs -w /dev/sda2
 ```
-`/dev/sda2` is the unix way of naming filesystmes much like the `C:` on windows.
+`/dev/sda2` is the unix way of naming filesystems much like the `C:` on Windows.
-`/dev/` contains the divices files and `sda2` is the second partition on the first drive.
+`/dev/` contains the device files and `sda2` is the second partition on the first drive.

 If your file is located in the file system `/home`, use `/dev/mapper/SysVolGroup-LogVolRoot`